X4TH3N4/profile/README.md

 <p>
     I am a web developer who lives in Istanbul, who believes the power of software combined with creativity and innovation thanks to my passion for the software world.
-I have approximately 5 years of experience with Node.js and JavaScript and have gained 2 years of experience in Web Development, with a continued desire to acquire more experience.
+I have approximately 5 years of experience with Node.js and JavaScript and have gained 2 years of experience with both PHP and Laravel, with a continued desire to acquire more experience.
 During this time, I have developed myself and progressed in my career by working on various different projects.